flowersinthesand/portal-java/core/README.md

 * `String value() default ""`

 The event name.
 The annotated method's name will be the event name if it's empty.
 In case of type, the value have to be specified.

+#### Paramter binding
+According to the method signature, the following parameters will be provided.

+* `Socket`: The socket instance that sent the event.

 ### @Order
 Indicates an execution order of event handlers.
 Lower values have higher priority.